wp-plugins/flyzoo/readme.txt

 = Can I test the chat on my localhost =

-Sure!
-You still need to join using a real address, but you'll be able to test the chat on your localhost.
+Yes, but you still need to provide a real url when you sign up.

 = How do I go online and chat with my visitors? =